yurisuika/Endemic/README.md

 <p align="center"><img src="https://github.com/yurisuika/Endemic/blob/Fabric-1.18/src/main/resources/assets/endemic/icon.png?raw=true" width="256" height="256"></p>

-# <p align="center">ENDEMIC</p>

-Endemic is a Fabric mod that allows you to grow trees endemic to their biomes with vanilla saplings!
+**Endemic** is a Fabric mod for Minecraft that allows you to grow trees endemic to their biomes with vanilla saplings!
 Now you can regrow those swamp oaks, super birches, pine spruces, and more!
 However, that is not all; Endemic can also make saplings grow differently depending on their native biomes!

 There is a degree of configurability to Endemic.
 Press `g` by default to open the settings.
 You can enable or disable the mod's functionality entirely from here as well.
 Set the endemic chance high to allow saplings to grow into those endemic trees like swamp oaks and tall birches!